hylo-lang/specification/spec.md

 ## General

+1. Value expressions have the form:

+    ```ebnf
+    expr ::=
+      prefix-expr
+    ```

-1. An expression is a sequence of operators and operands that specifies a computation.
-An expression results in a value and may cause side effects.
+2. A value expression is a sequence of operators and operands that specifies a computation.
+A value expression results in a value and may cause side effects.

-2. If during the evaluation of an expression, the result is not mathematically defined or not in the range of representable values for its type, the behavior is undefined.
+3. If during the evaluation of a value expression, the result is not mathematically defined or not in the range of representable values for its type, the behavior is undefined.

-## Properties of expressions
+## Properties of value expressions

 ### Consuming expressions

-1. An expression is consuming if and only if its evaluation may end the lifetime of one or objects not created by the expression's evaluation.
+1. A value expression is consuming if and only if its evaluation may end the lifetime of one or objects not created by the expression's evaluation.

+## Prefix expressions

+1. Prefix expressions have the form:

+    ```ebnf
+    prefix-expr ::=
+      operator? suffix-expr
+    ``

+2. There shall be no whitespace between the operator and the operand of a prefix expression.

+## Suffix expressions

+1. Suffix expressions have the form:

+    ```ebnf
+    suffix-expr ::=
+      compound-expr operator?
+    ```

+2. There shall be no whitespace between the operator and the operand of a suffix expression.

 ## Primary expressions